 - Women who have premature (early) menopause or decreased estrogen production due to cancer therapy (i.e. women taking hormonal therapy, such as aromatase inhibitors or leuprolide; or menopause induced by surgery, chemotherapy or radiation).
 Of note, tamoxifen increases the risk of osteoporosis in premenopausal women, but can actually increase bone density in menopausal women, thereby decreasing the chance of osteoporosis.

 - Men who have decreased testosterone production.
-This is a factor for men treated with androgen deprivation therapy (ADT) such as leuprolide or orchiectomy (surgery to remove testicles).
+This is a common concern for men treated with androgen deprivation therapy (ADT) or orchiectomy (surgery to remove testicles) for prostate cancer.

-- Treatment with ifosfamide, methotrexate, radiation to the brain or weight bearing bones (spine, hips, legs) or allogeneic stem cell or bone marrow transplant.
+- Treatment with some chemotherapy medications, radiation to the brain or weight bearing bones (spine, hips, legs), or allogeneic stem cell or bone marrow transplant.